Future of Work Institute (FOWI) PhD Top up Scholarship

 What do I do next?

-You will need to apply for a 2020 RTP Scholarship using the link below.
-Before you do that, please make contact with your potential FOWI supervisor.
+Please make contact with your potential FOWI supervisor.
 Their contact details are:

 Professor Mark Griffin